1jour1vin

 About the wine:

-Powerful, rich, deep, and long-lasting, with layers of black and red fruit, Asian spices, boysenberry, blackcurrant, cedar, licorice, cocoa, tobacco leaf, pencil lead, and a refreshing hint of mint on the nose.
-The wine offers intensity, depth of flavor, power, ripe tannins, liveliness, blackberry, and a lingering finish of redcurrant with hints of spice, chocolate, and crème de cassis on the finish.
-Give it a few years in the cellar and then enjoy it for about thirty years.
+Powerful, rich, deep, and long on the palate, with layers of black and red fruits, Asian spices, Boysenberry, blackcurrant, cedar, licorice, cocoa, tobacco leaf, graphite, and a refreshing hint of mint on the nose.
+The wine offers intensity, depth of flavor, power, ripe tannins, liveliness, blackberry, and a lingering red currant finish with hints of spice, chocolate, and crème de cassis on the finish.
+Cellar it for a few years, then enjoy it over the next thirty years or so.
 Best enjoyed between 2026 and 2055.